tldr-pages/tldr/pages/linux/bluetoothd.md

 `bluetoothd --nodetach`

-- Start the daemon with a specific configuration file:
+- Start the daemon with a specific configuration file (defaults to `/etc/bluetooth/main.conf`):

 `bluetoothd --configfile {{path/to/file}}`